(212) 641-0673 george@dimovtax.com

 Yes, U.S. citizens and green card holders must file taxes on their worldwide income.

-FEIE allows you to exclude up to $126,500 of your foreign earned income from U.S. taxation for 2024.
+For 2024, the Foreign Earned Income Exclusion (FEIE) permits you to exclude up to $126,500 of your foreign earned income from U.S. taxation.

 What is FBAR?

-FBAR is a requirement to report foreign bank accounts if their total value exceeds $10,000.
+They are required to report foreign bank accounts under FBAR only if the total value of these accounts exceeds $10,000.

 How can Dimov CPA help me?